danknights/mice5035/tutorials/01_preprocessing/README.md

 ### Connect to an interactive computing node on MSI
 - Follow the steps the [logging in guide](../../logging_in.md) to get connected to an interactive node on MSI.

-### First time only: Download and install SHI7
-- Follow the steps in the [guide to installing SHI7](installing_shi7.md) to install the SHI7 software in your local directory.
-You only need to do this step once.

 ### Using SHI7 to preprocess sequencing data

 ```bash